genia-dev/vibraniumdome-sdk/README.md

 ## Contributing

 We would appreciate your contributions! 🙌🌟💖
-👩‍💻➕👨‍💻 Fork VibraniumDome repository, make your changes, and submit a pull request!
+👩‍💻➕👨‍💻 Fork repository, make your changes, and submit a pull request!
 More details can be found [here](./CONTRIBUTING.md).

 ## License